sberrevoets/scottberrevoets.com/content/pages/about.md

 <div class="right-column" markdown>
 👋 I'm Scott, a software engineer specialized in iOS development since 2011, currently over at [Speak] on the Platform team.
-Before that I was at Lyft for almost 11 years, building the mobile apps, teams, and community.
+Before that I was the first iOS hire at Lyft, where I spent 11 years building its apps and leading the mobile teams and community as the tech lead for Mobile Infrastructure.

 I live in San Francisco and am always happy to chat&mdash;feel free to reach out!
 For an overview of my work, check out my resume in